-- Do not give your plan identification (ID) number over the telephone or to people you do not know, except for your health care providers, authorized health benefits plan, or OPM representative. - Let only the appropriate medical professionals review your medical record or recommend services. - Avoid using health care providers who say that an item or service is not usually covered, but they know how to bill us to get it paid. - Carefully review explanations of benefits (EOBs) that you receive from us. - Periodically review your claim history for accuracy to ensure we have not been billed for services that you did not receive.
+- Do not give your plan identification (ID) number over the telephone or to people you do not know, except for your health care providers, authorized health benefits plan, or OPM representative. - · Let only the appropriate medical professionals review your medical record or recommend services. - Avoid using health care providers who say that an item or service is not usually covered, but they know how to bill us to get it paid. - Carefully review explanations of benefits (EOBs) that you receive from us. - Periodically review your claim history for accuracy to ensure we have not been billed for services that you did not receive. - Do not ask your doctor to make false entries on certificates, bills or records in order to get us to pay for an item or service.

-- Do not ask your doctor to make false entries on certificates, bills or records in order to get us to pay for an item or service. - If you suspect that a provider has charged you for services you did not receive, billed you twice for the same service, or misrepresented any information, do the following: - Call the provider and ask for an explanation.
-There may be an error. - If the provider does not resolve the matter, call us at (877) 835-9861 and explain the situation. - If we do not resolve the issue:
+If you suspect that a provider has charged you for services you did not receive, billed you twice for the same service, or misrepresented any information, do the following:

+- Call the provider and ask for an explanation.
+There may be an error. - If the provider does not resolve the matter, call us at 877-835-9861 and explain the situation. - If we do not resolve the issue www.opm.gov/our-inspector-general/hotline-to-report-fraud-waste-or-abuse/complaint-form

-CALL 3/4 THE HEALTH CARE FRAUD HOTLINE
+CALL THE HEALTH CARE FRAUD HOTLINE